git-plm/parts/README.md

 have placement restrictions necessitated by other features such as openings in enclosures, mating PCB's, and so on.

+The KiCad symbol `Value` field is populated with:

+- resistance, capacitance, and inductance for passives.
+Spice simulations use the value field, so it is good to have it populated.
+- MPN for most other parts

 ## Implementation details

 This repo contains a parts database designed to work with